Mohit-Kucheriya/New_Delta_Demo/README.md

 # New_Delta_Demo
-This is Sample Repo for Git &amp; Github
+This is Sample Repo for Git &amp; Github.